coolaj86/node/doc/api/net.markdown

 #### server.address()

-Returns the bound address of the server as seen by the operating system.
+Returns the bound address and port of the server as reported by the operating system.
-Useful to find which port was assigned when giving getting an OS-assigned address
+Useful to find which port was assigned when giving getting an OS-assigned address.
+Returns an object with two properties, e.g. `{"address":"127.0.0.1", "port":2121}`

 Example: